John Otway: "Really Free"

-When Otway turned solo, his audience remained loyal despite poor record sales.
-In the mid-1980s, he often appeared on Vivian and Ki Longfellow-Stanshall's showboat, the Old Profanity Showboat, in Bristol's Floating Harbour.
-He also appeared as the musical guest in the final episode of the British sitcom The Young Ones, "Summer Holiday".
+Otway went solo, and in the mid-1980s, he often appeared on Vivian and Ki Longfellow-Stanshall's showboat, the Old Profanity Showboat, in Bristol's Floating Harbour.
+He also appeared as the musical guest in the final episode of the British sitcom The Young Ones.

+At this point, Otway also embarked on a career in acting - appearing in TV shows such as Super Gran, Forever Green, William Tell and Heartbeat.
+He also appeared in several television commercials including ones for Irn-Bru and R. White's Lemonade.
+At the same time, he co-wrote with Paul Bradley the stage play Verbal Diary which, with support from Rik Mayall, they performed at the Edinburgh Festival Fringe.